pjsvis/TsApp/TsApp/readme.md

 ﻿## Introduction

-This project aims to put together a bunch of reuseable grunt tasks that  are used to build an MVC5 angular typescript app with a number of custom bootstrap files.
+This project aims to put together a bunch of reuseable gulp tasks that  are used to build an MVC-5 angular typescript app with a number of custom bootstrap files.

 Each of the gulp tasks is in the gulp-tasks folder.